MicrosoftDocs/azure-docs/articles/search/search-indexer-howto-access-private.md

 # Make outbound connections through a private endpoint

 Many Azure resources, such as Azure storage accounts, can be configured to accept connections from a list of virtual networks and refuse outside connections that originate from a public network.
 If you're using an indexer and your Azure PaaS data source is on a private network and in a different region, you can create an outbound [private endpoint connection](../private-link/private-endpoint-overview.md) used by Azure Cognitive Search to reach the data.

-If your search service and data source are in the same region, traffic does not go over the virtual network.
-In this scenario, search uses a private outbound IP for data source connections.
+A private endpoint is used for cross-region connections.
+If your search service and data source are in the same region, traffic doesn't go over the virtual network.
+In this scenario, search uses a private outbound IP for data source connections over the Microsoft backbone network.

+To create a shared private link, use the Azure portal or the [Create Or Update Shared Private Link](/rest/api/searchmanagement/2020-08-01/shared-private-link-resources/create-or-update) operation in the Azure Cognitive Search Management REST API.

+## Terminology

 Private endpoints created through Azure Cognitive Search APIs are referred to as *shared private links* or *managed outbound private endpoints*.
 The concept of a "shared private link" is that an Azure PaaS resource already has a private endpoint through [Azure Private Link service](https://azure.microsoft.com/services/private-link/), and Azure Cognitive Search is sharing access.
 Although access is shared, a shared private link creates its own private connection.
 The shared private link is the mechanism by which Azure Cognitive Search makes the connection to resources in a private network.

-To create a shared private link, use the Azure portal or the [Create Or Update Shared Private Link](/rest/api/searchmanagement/2020-08-01/shared-private-link-resources/create-or-update) operation in the Azure Cognitive Search Management REST API.

 ## Prerequisites